dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-license-agreements-for-windows-pc-software-in-microsoft-intune.md

         -   **License/Enrollment/Customer number** - Enter the license/enrollment/customer number of the license pair.

         > [!NOTE]
-        > If you add several agreement number pairs, Intune creates one agreement with the name that you specify, and all pairs that you added will be a part of this agreement.
+        > If you add several agreement number pairs, Intune creates one agreement with the name that you specify, and all pairs that you added are a part of this agreement.

-    You can click **+** to add another agreement number pair, or **-** to remove an agreement number pair you have already entered.
+    You can choose **+** to add another agreement number pair, or **-** to remove an agreement number pair you have already entered.

 4. In the **Select License Group** area, do one of the following:

-    -   **Add the agreements to the Unassigned Agreements group** Select this if you do not want to add the new agreements to a license group.
+    -   **Add the agreements to the Unassigned Agreements group**.
+Select this if you do not want to add the new agreements to a license group.

-    -   **Add the agreements to a new license group** - Provide a name for the new license group.
+    -   **Add the agreements to a new license group**.
+Provide a name for the new license group.

-    -   **Add the agreements to an existing license group** - In the **Group name** list, select the license group to which you want to add the agreements.
+    -   **Add the agreements to an existing license group**.
+In the **Group name** list, select the license group to which you want to add the agreements.

-5. Click **OK**.
+5. Choose **OK**.

-The **All Agreements** view is displayed, and Intune connects to the Microsoft Volume Licensing Service Center to validate the agreement number pairs that you provided.
+The **All Agreements** view is displayed, and Intune connects to the Microsoft VLSC to validate the agreement number pairs that you provided.

-To update the volume license information after you have added license agreements in Intune, in the **Licenses Overview** page, click **Refresh Now**.
+To update the volume license information after you have added license agreements in Intune, in the **Licenses Overview** page, choose **Refresh Now**.
 This action retrieves the current license information from the [Microsoft Volume Licensing Service Center (VLSC)](http://go.microsoft.com/fwlink/?LinkId=223842).

 > [!IMPORTANT]
 > Until you refresh the volume licensing information, you may see different information in the agreements list and the entitlement information on the **Agreements Overview** page.